KittyGiraudel/site/_posts/2013-08-23-scroll-overflow-menu.md

 li {
   display: inline-block; /* 6 */
 }</code></pre>
 <p>Okay, so what's going on here?
-In essence we're creating a navigation that is too large for the screen.</p>
-<p>We set the overflow to <code>scroll</code>, and the overflow-scroll type to <code>touch</code> to allow for momentum scrolling.
+In essence we're creating a navigation that is too large for the screen.
+We set the overflow to <code>scroll</code>, and the overflow-scroll type to <code>touch</code> to allow for momentum scrolling.
 Explained in a bit more detail below:</p>
 <ol>
 <li>Setting <code>auto</code> will work on some devices, but set this to <code>scroll</code> just to be sure.</li>
 <li>This the <em>magic</em> property that enables the <em>native feel</em> scrolling.</li>